With the holidays coming up, these cookbooks from Berkshire authors will be fun to get and to give.

 Thompson, who lives in Williamstown, discovered hot sauce when she crewed on and helped deliver sailboats to the Virgin Islands for a brief period after college.

-"What led me down the hot sauce path was the limited space on the galley,"
+"What led me down the hot sauce path was the limited space on the galley," she said.
+She calls hot sauce "an all-round condiment and substitute for a shelf of spices. "

 For her research, she traveled around the Caribbean, Louisiana, New Mexico and Spain, tasting local hot sauces in all those places.